-To give you an idea of the course, please have a look at the 2014 race routes and risk assessments below:
+To give you an idea of the course, please have a look at the 2014 risk assessments below:

-If you are a WSFRL Club, preferably use Smart Rrs.
-Alternatively, you can
+If you are a WSFRL Club, please use Smart Rrs or submit your entry on a spreadsheet.

-hearer the time.
-Entry on the day is usually possible unless we are over-subscribed (400).
+available via the link above.
+Entry on the day is usually possible unless we are over-subscribed (Max 400 runners).
 It costs a few pounds more and we suggest

 you arrive early on the day.
 Entry fees are detailed on the entry form.